braunie999/BalancingBodyweight/README.md

 - __Gallery__

-  Visual representation of workouts and achievements.
+  Visual representation of what calisthenics workouts could look like .

 ![Gallery]((https://braunie999.github.io/BalancingBodyweight/))

 - __The Sign Up Page__

-  - User registration for personalized training plans.
+- The sign up page allows for users to sign up to gain more information on making one self-sufficient in structuring your own workout plans. this can be set byt being able to specify preferences on what calisthenics level the user is at respectively.

 ![Sign Up]((https://braunie999.github.io/BalancingBodyweight/))